What is gamma exposure (GEX)?

 +

-The zero gamma level is where total dealer gamma exposure flips from positive to negative.
-Above it, dealers act as stabilizers — buying dips and selling rallies.
-Below it, dealers act as amplifiers — selling into declines and buying into rallies.
-This single level determines whether the day is likely to be a range day or a trending day.
-Many traders use it as the most important morning reference point.
+The zero gamma level is where dealer gamma flips from positive to negative.
+Above it: dealers stabilize — buying dips, selling rallies.
+Below it: dealers amplify — selling declines, buying rallies.
+This level determines range day vs. trending day.

 How do futures traders specifically use gamma levels?